-If you do get ingrown hairs, which you likely will at some point, I’ve also written a post about the best ingrown hair products that can help.
+If you do get ingrown hairs, which you likely will at some point in your lifetime, I’ve also written a post about the best ingrown hair products that can help.

-A: Yes it is!
-Just make sure to choose the best ones specifically intended for that purpose (like these ones mentioned above).
+Yes, it is!
+Just make sure to choose the best ones specifically intended for that purpose (like the ones mentioned above).

 Not all epilators are built the same way.
 Some are made for coarse body hair, some are made for finer hairs like your facial hair so choose wisely.